distillpub/post--activation-atlas/README.md

 grid size radio buttons smaller

-restore "no pan/zoom" options on atlas
+turn off tooltip on scroll

 .npy data files

-add 3d slides for intro

 smooth zoom between gridsizes

 ## Done
+add 3d slides for intro
 no label shadow (or labels) when zooming or panning. label only every nth cell if cells are too small add poi tour to cover caption.